Team Mumu's Geocaching Page

 Winona Code (GCGX6R) on September 15, 2003:

 Having spent a few hours puzzling over codes to find other caches, we wanted to make a code-breaker of our own.
-There have been several finders, but few noticed the connection between the cache name and its fake coordinates.
+There were several finders, but few noticed the connection between the cache name and its fake coordinates.
 The original contents also tied into the cache theme.

 Easy Scrabble (GCR1Z3) on October 21, 2005: